John Berchmans: Life in the Society of Jesus

 Later, in August 1621, the prefect of studies selected Berchmans to participate in a discussion of philosophy at the Greek College, which at the time was administered by the Dominicans.
-Berchmans opened the discussion with great clarity and profoundness, but after returning to his own quarters, was seized with the Roman fever.
+Berchmans opened the discussion with great clarity and profoundness, but after returning to his own quarters, was seized with Roman fever.
 His lungs became inflamed and his strength diminished rapidly.
-He succumbed to dysentery and fever on 13 August 1621, at the age of twenty-two years and five months.
+He succumbed to dysentery and fever on 13 August 1621, at the age of 22 years and five months.
 When he died, a large crowd gathered for several days to view his remains and to invoke his intercession.
 That same year, Phillip-Charles, Duke of Aarschot, sent a petition to Pope Gregory XV with a view to beginning the process leading to Berchman's beatification.
 His remains were eventually entombed in Rome's Sant'Ignazio Church.

 Spirituality

 Berchmans took as his spiritual model his fellow Jesuit Aloysius Gonzaga and was also influenced by the example of the English Jesuit martyrs.
 It was his realistic appreciation for the value of ordinary things, a characteristic of the Flemish mystical tradition, that constituted his holiness.
 He had a special devotion to Mary, mother of Jesus, and to him is owed the Little Rosary of the Immaculate Conception.